iulianraduat/themed-digital-clock/README.md

     return (
       <div className="App">
         <ThemedDigitalClock
-          title="The time now in New York"
+          description="The time now in New York"
           timezoneName="America/New_York"
           useDarkTheme={true}
           size={400}